LifelikeDev/LifelikeDev/README.md

 ## Hi, I'm Ivan 👋
 ### Welcome to my profile

-I am a Software Engineer who works hard to become better each and every day 🚀✈
+I am a Software Engineer who works hard to become better each and every day.
+I have a strong passion for building software with great user experience and aesthetic design.

 ### Technologies & Tools
 <span>